MarkBowenPiano/onecache/README.md

 # Onecache
 Only Wordpress cache you need.

-This project is a fork from great WP-FFPC plugin. https://github.com/petermolnar/wp-ffpc
+This project is a fork from great WP-FFPC plugin. https://github.com/petermolnar/wp-ffpc .
+Big thanks to them!